justindarrt/PyBer_Analysis/README.md

 # PyBer_Analysis

 ## Overview of Project
+The CEO of PyBer wants to analyze ride sharing data across various city types.
+The CEO would like to visualize this analyze in dataframe summary and line chart of weekly fares.

 ### Purpose
 The purpose of this project is to analysis ride share across different city types.
 Matplotlib and Pandas were the only modules used to perform the visual analysis.